EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 # Formation definitions
-## Signs and coordinate systems
+## Signs and axis units for formation coordinates
+- Coordinates are relative to the center of the formation(pattern), with coordinate 0,0 being the center.
-- Coordinate signs (plus/minus) in formation definitions follow the default Endless Sky convention of X, Y signage.
+- Coordinate signs (plus/minus) in formation definitions follow the default Endless Sky convention;
+   - a positive first coordinate (usually called X in Endless Sky) indicates the right side of a formation(pattern).
+   - a negative first coordiante indicates the left side of a formation.
+   - a positive second coordinate (usually called Y in Endless Sky) indicates the back of a formation(pattern).
+   - a negative second coordinate indicates the front of the formation(pattern).
+- Polar coordinates in formation definitions start with an angle and then have a distance.
+   - Angle 0 is towards the front of the formation.
-   - Coordinates are relative to the center (and align with the front) of the formation.
+   - Angle 90 is towards the right of the formation.
-- Coordinate axis lengths in formation definitions are relative to ship sizes, where 1 corresponds to the radius of the largest ship actively participating in the formation.
+- Coordinate axis lengths (both for carthesian as well as distances in polar coordinates) in formation definitions are measured in ship sizes, where 1 corresponds to the radius of the largest ship actively participating in a formation.
-   - Using those relative coordinates allows for using a single definition that can scale for active formations for multiple sizes of ships (fighters to city ships).
+   - Using coordinates measured in ship sizes allows for using a single formation definition for multiple sizes of ships (fighters to city ships).

 ## Keywords and definitions